-We will generally keep the biometric photo information associated with your transaction for one year, unless legally required to keep it for a different period.
+We will generally keep the biometric photo information associated with your transaction for two years, unless legally required to keep it for a different period.
 This information will usually only be shared with our corporate affiliates and trusted vendors involved in fraud prevention.
 However, if we determine that a transaction may involve fraud, we may keep the biometric information and associated details longer and it may also be shared with other companies or entities for fraud prevention purposes, to the extent permitted by applicable law.

 Your Privacy Choices